kwalczuk/Vitalll-Zoom-Keypad/README.md

 ## Table of Contents
 1. Use without software
-2. Use with software
+2.
-  _ a) Software Download and Setup
-  b) Software use
+  _

   c) Updates
 3. Oher Info

-100. First list item
-       - First nested list item
-         - Second nested list item
+100. Use with software
+       - a) Software Download and Setup
+       - b) Software use
+       - c) Updates

 ## Use **without** software setup